 Beyond the potential discriminatory character, this first approach may also distort competition, if no scarcity price adder is paid to available capacity, i.e. the subject of step 2 discussed in section 4.2.
 In other words, when there is no opportunity cost for being activated.
 In that case, assuming Belgian BSPs know they can count on the scarcity price adder when being activated, they may lower their bid price towards the platform to the extent that this lower bid price in combination with the scarcity price adder would still be sufficient to cover their initially targeted bid price.
-This means that the merit order could be influenced, as Belgian BSPs are in fact given a competitive advantage over foreign BSPs, who under this first approach, are never eligible to receive the Belgian BSPs are activated.
+This means that the merit order could be influenced, as Belgian BSPs are in fact given a competitive advantage over foreign BSPs, who under this first approach, are never eligible to receive the Belgian scarcity price adder.
+Moreover, the lowering of the bid price by Belgian BSPs increases the possibility that Belgian BSPs are activated.
 Such activation may very well be triggered by a demand of another TSO and hence not be related to a demand of the Belgian TSO relating to a Belgian (scarcity) problem.